Vipshop Holdings Limited (NYSE:VIPS) Shares Purchased by Teacher Retirement System of Texas

 VIPS stock traded down $0.35 during midday trading on Friday, hitting $14.43.
 8,361,385 shares of the company’s stock were exchanged, compared to its average volume of 12,987,076.
 Vipshop Holdings Limited has a 12-month low of $13.02 and a 12-month high of $46.00.
 The business has a 50 day moving average of $17.34.
 The firm has a market capitalization of $9.79 billion, a PE ratio of 10.46 and a beta of 0.58.

 VIPS has been the topic of a number of research reports.
+HSBC cut their price objective on Vipshop from $30.00 to $25.00 and set a “hold” rating on the stock in a report on Thursday, May 20th.
 Credit Suisse Group downgraded Vipshop from an “outperform” rating to a “neutral” rating and cut their price objective for the stock from $29.00 to $16.00 in a report on Thursday, August 19th.
-Benchmark cut their price objective on Vipshop from $37.00 to $25.00 and set a “buy” rating on the stock in a report on Thursday, August 19th.
 Zacks Investment Research downgraded Vipshop from a “hold” rating to a “strong sell” rating in a report on Wednesday.
-Finally, HSBC dropped their target price on Vipshop from $30.00 to $25.00 and set a “hold” rating on the stock in a report on Thursday, May 20th.
+Finally, Benchmark dropped their target price on Vipshop from $37.00 to $25.00 and set a “buy” rating on the stock in a report on Thursday, August 19th.
 Two investment analysts have rated the stock with a sell rating, two have given a hold rating and seven have issued a buy rating to the company.
 Vipshop currently has a consensus rating of “Hold” and an average price target of $29.36.

 Vipshop Company Profile